 The works are created two ways, both with and without the camera.
 The first approach to create the grid elements uses a multiple-exposure layering process on film, with images made over many hours, and sometimes even days, after visiting and re-visiting certain locations, intriguing for the light they contain.

-In both approaches, a period of quiet waiting and observation is integral to the process.
-By working like this I am forced to slow down to consider the light around me in a new way, as well as to utilize the physical space of the darkroom itself as a key contributor in making the final grid pieces.
+A period of quiet waiting and observation is integral to the process.
+There is a slowing down needed to consider the light in a contemplative way, as well as to utilize the physical space of the darkroom itself as a key contributor in making the final images.

 Another important component in/of this work is imperfection, a concept deeply engrained in Buddhism.
-Meant to be a visual study of the subtleties in imperfection, the grids visually shift after repeated viewings.
-The grids at first appear relatively perfect in alignment, and then a closer look reveals how imperfect they actually are, with the spaces between images variable and sometimes even just a slight bit crooked.
-They are meant to evoke the mindset needed to truly see something deeply, or as the poet Rainer Maria Rilke called, “in-seeing.”
+Meant to be a visual exploration of the subtleties of works made by hand, the grids visually shift after repeated viewings.
+They first appear relatively perfect in alignment, and then a closer look reveals how imperfect they actually are, with the spaces between images variable and sometimes even just a slight bit crooked.
+Looking this way is meant to encourage the mindset needed to truly see something deeply, or as the poet Rainer Maria Rilke called, “in-seeing.”
 I believe that the analog process - the results of which makes the pieces more human and would be impossible using other more automated means - strengthens the viewers’ consideration of imperfection.

 STATEMENT: TURNING POINT